banago/PHPloy/readme.md

 ## Sync Revision

-If you want to sync the `.revision` file on the server with the current revision you are currently on locally, run:
+If you want to update the `.revision` file on the server with the current revision you are currently on locally, run:

     phploy --sync